 Things to look out for

-- It is important to read labels and know the wood filler’s drying rate that you will use.
-This will guide you to know how fast you will need to work before it hardens.
+- It is essential to read labels and know the wood filler’s drying rate that you will use.
+This will guide you to understand how fast you need to work before it hardens.

 - When you use polyester filler on a vertical area, there is a chance that it will sag and drip down.
 So consider this if you will be working on a carving that stands tall.

 - Make sure the wood is not beyond redemption.
 Rotted wood is different from wood that is still in the process of rotting.
 You can save rotting wood.

 - Make sure to read the instructions properly before you use any wood filler.

 It can be painful to throw out a wooden carving because it is rotting.
 But this doesn’t need to be the end.
 You can redeem your wood as long as it is not entirely rotten.

 We have outlined a couple of methods that you can use to get rid of the rot and also repair your wood.
 We hope this helps you fix a rotting wood carving.